jcorporation/myMPD/docs/additional-topics/listenbrainz-feedback.md

 An example script is in the `docs/scripting/scripts` directory named `ListenBrainz-Feedback.lua`

 - Add your ListenBrainz token (Settings -> Cloud)
-- Copy & paste the file content in a new script (ommit the first comment line)
+- Create a new script
-  - Add the arguments: `uri`, `vote`
+  - Import the `ListenBrainz-Feedback.lua` script
 - Create a new trigger
   - Event: `mympd_feedback`
   - Action: above script